Koh Kolač / Hot Milk Cake

 REFRIGERATE OVERNIGHT

 Leave it to absorb the milk and to cool, then transfer to a fridge overnight.
-Serve koh kolac / hot milk cake with fresh fruit, jam, some icing sugar or just as is.
+Serve Koh Kolač / Hot Milk Cake with powdered sugar or just as is.

 Mark as complete